bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 When using the `v-model` property, do not use the `visible` property at the same time.

+### Using scoped slot scope methods

+Refer to the [Custom rendering with slots](#custom-rendering-with-slots) section on using the various methods passed to scoped slots for closing modals.

 ### Emitting events on \$root

 You can emit `bv::show::modal`, `bv::hide::modal`, and `bv::toggle::modal` events on `$root` with